MHickey2/Wannabe-Healthy/README.md

 <br>

-The main title for the site and the navbar links use the 'Abril Fatface' font, A font it displays both neutrality and a strong presence on the page which helps to attract reader attention with the measured tension of its curves, good color and high contrast.
+The main title for the site and the navbar links use the 'Abril Fatface' font, as a font it displays both neutrality and a strong presence on the page which helps to attract reader attention with the measured tension of its curves, good color and high contrast.

 <br>
 <p align ="center">